There are a few things you should do to set up and start using your site.

 TIP: Check out Understand Join and View permissions to learn how to set and manage these permissions.

-Most content across your Thrive Community -- including your communities, their associated Discussions and Libraries, and even individual pages and content within those pages -- can be assigned unique Join and/or View permissions to control access to that content.
+Most content across your site -- including your communities, their associated Discussions and Libraries, and even individual pages and content within those pages -- can be assigned unique Join and/or View permissions to control access to that content.

 Security Groups simplify managing these permissions because you can assign permissions to the group (instead of to individual users) and then add users to the group, thereby automatically assigning those permissions to those users -- each user that is added to the Security Group inherits the group's default set of permissions.